-As the School District completed this year, the governmental funds reported a combined fund balance of \$60.6 million, which is an increase of \$53.0 million from last year.
-The primary reasons for the increase are as follows:
+As the School District completed this year, the governmental funds reported a combined fund balance of \$27.8 million, which is a decrease of \$12.5 million from last year.
+The primary reasons for the decrease are as follows:

-In the General Fund, our principal operating fund, the fund balance increased \$0.1 million to \$4.5 million.
-Starting with the 2010-2011 budget year, the School District was required to include the Athletic Fund budget with the General Fund budget.
-The Athletic Fund revenue and expenditures will now be shown within the General Fund detail.
-The General Fund balance is available to fund costs related to allowable school operating purposes.
+In the General Fund, our principal operating fund, the fund balance increased by approximately \$0.2 million to \$4.5 million.
+The General Fund fund balance is available to fund costs related to allowable school operating purposes.

-The Hot Lunch Fund is the School District's special revenue fund, which had a fund balance that slightly decreased.
+The Food Service Fund is one of the School District's special revenue funds that had a fund balance that slightly increased.
 The fund continues to be self-supporting.

-Combined, the fund balance of our debt service funds increased \$0.8 million.
-Millage rates were increased in order to adjust the debt service funds fund balances.
+The combined fund balance of our debt service funds increased \$0.3 million.
+Millage rates were held steady.
 Millage rates are determined annually to ensure that the School District accumulates sufficient resources to pay annual bond issue-related debt service.
-Debt service fund balances are reserved since they can only be used to pay debt service obligations.
+Debt service funds fund balances are reserved since they can only be used to pay debt service obligations.